syncfusion-content/xamarin-docs/Xamarin/Cards/Events.md

 ## VisibleCardIndexChanging

-`VisibleCardIndexChanging` event gets triggered when the visible card index gets changing.
-The argument contains the following information.
+The `VisibleCardIndexChanging` event occurs when the visible card index is changed.
+The argument contains the following information:

-* `OldCard` - used to get the details on the previous index card.
+* `OldCard` - Gets the details of the previous index card.

-* `NewCard` - used to get the details of the next possible index card.
+* `NewCard` - Gets the details of the next possible index card.

 {% tabs %}
 {% highlight xaml %}

 <cards:SfCardLayout VisibleCardIndexChanging="VisibleCardIndexChanging" >
 		<cards:SfCardView>
 			<Label Text="Cyan" BackgroundColor="Cyan" />
 		</cards:SfCardView>